Cavan-M/ChromeExtension-PasswordManagerDump/README.md

 # Retrieving and Analyzing Memory to View Passwords in a Password Manager

 ## About This Tutorial
-This tutorial will teach you how to get plaintext passwords from an unlocked Bitwarden Web Vault Chrome browser extension using memory analysis.
+This tutorial will teach you how to get plaintext passwords from an unlocked Password manager Chrome browser extension using memory analysis.
 The idea here is that this can be used as a payload for a RCE to get the  Bitwarden passwords of a computer in use.

 ### What this is **NOT**:
  - This does NOT teach you how to retreive or recover a master password for a bitwarden vault